 (d) Marshall Hall

-Explanation: He published his paper on his discovery of the vaccine for small pox in 1748.
-This discovery was a great leap forward in medicine; small pox was wiped out from the entire world by 1975.
-This vaccine was made from cowpox sore, that is a contagious disease similar to small pox found in animal.
+Explanation: He published his paper on his discovery of the vaccine for smallpox in 1748.
+This discovery was a great leap forward in medicine; smallpox was wiped out from the entire world by 1975.
+This vaccine was made from a cowpox sore, a contagious disease similar to smallpox found in animals.

 Q.41.
-Who among the following first described accurately how blood was pumped around the body by the heart?
+Who among the following accurately described how blood was pumped around the body by the heart?